telerik/ajax-docs/controls/dock/commands/overview.md

 * **OnClientCommand**: this is the name of a Javascript function that responds to the client-side event when the user clicks on the command.
 This function can implement the response to the command and/or cancel the default processing of the command.

-	>note If you cancel the default processing of a command, the server-side **Command** event does not fire.
+	>tip If you cancel the default processing of a command, the server-side **Command** event does not fire.